-Communication the work of the B&PSC is of upmost importance.
+Communicating the work of the B&PSC is of upmost importance.
 Communication (consultation) with stakeholders is vital, but so too is internal communication such as updating the full Authority with progress of the work and providing all members with a clear understanding of process followed.

-Many communication initiatives have been used since 2011, which have included the following:
+Many communication initiatives have been used since 2011 for consultation work.
+These have included, but are not limited to the following:

 - Information flyers

-- Direct notification to permit holders
+- Direct notification to permit holders (Email formats such as Mail Chimp) & Post)

 - Mobile presentation events

 - Meetings and presentations

-- Multi-media (D&SIFCA website and twitter)
+- Multi-media (D&S IFCA website and twitter)

+- Surgery Sessions (specific dates and times to meet or telephone officers)

+- E-newsletters